thaiminh2022/KitchenChaos2D/README.md

 ### EventHandler vs [Signal]

 - EventHandler is a standard c# delegate use for **event**, see **Observer pattern**.
-- Signal is an attribute, which is also Godot own take on **event**, use EventHandler under the hood with some differences.
+- Signal is an attribute, which is also Godot's own take on **event**, use EventHandler under the hood with some differences.

 ```csharp
 using System; // EventHandler exists in System